arista-netdevops-community/one-click-se-demos/README.md

 - execute the change control on CVP after review
 - `make tags` - assign tags for CVP topology view.
 Currently there is a bug with disabling LLDP on Ma0, which prevents topology view from functioning correctly.
 - `make test` - validate the deployment with ANTA

+> WARNING:
+>
+> - Codespaces have 30 minutes inactivity timeout.
+> - Please do NOT forget to delete the Codespaces you started when you don't need them any more.
+You can find the full list of Codespaces here: [github.com/codespaces](https://github.com/codespaces)

 Credits: